krisung/Orebots_Mines_Lunabotics/controlSystem/README.md

-This folder contains the code pertaining to the operation and control of the robot.
+This folder contains the code pertaining to the operation and control of the robot, including the code for operation and code for testing subsystems.